Hiring a summer nanny? Payroll and taxes, handled.See how →

 How Do the Prices Compare?

-HomePay now offers two tiers: Basic at $59/month ($708/year) and Premium at $75/month ($900/year).
-The Basic plan covers standard payroll and tax filing, while Premium adds dedicated phone support, tax ID applications, and a Care.com Premium membership.
-(For a deeper look at HomePay's pricing and features, see our full HomePay review.)
+HomePay's pricing page lists two tiers as of June 2026: Essentials at $59/month ($708/year) and Plus at $75/month ($900/year).
+Essentials covers standard payroll and tax filing; Plus adds dedicated phone support, tax ID applications, and a bundled Care.com Premium membership.
+HomePay charges no setup fee on either tier.
+(For a deeper look, see our full HomePay review.)

 Monthly price$59$75$70